Ultimate Atlanta Real Estate Investing Guide for 2026

 Number of New Jobs Created

-The amount of new jobs opened per year helps you to forecast an area’s future financial picture.
-A stable source of renters requires a growing job market.
-The creation of new jobs keeps your occupancy rates high as you buy new rental homes and replace current tenants.
-An increasing job market generates the dynamic movement of home purchasers.
-A robust real property market will help your long-range strategy by producing an appreciating sale value for your property.
+The amount of new jobs opened annually helps you to estimate a market's future economic picture.
+A strong supply of tenants requires a strong employment market.
+The generation of new openings keeps your tenant retention rates high as you buy more residential properties and replace existing renters.
+An economy that generates new jobs will entice additional people to the area who will lease and buy residential properties.
+An active real estate market will assist your long-term strategy by generating an appreciating sale value for your resale property.

 School Ratings